Last updated July 21st 2019.

 My time at the ASC taught me what it means to be a scientist.
 It made me hungry for knowledge.
 Not only about my research but about science in general.
 Soon I wanted to know its history, its current state, and its potential future—across all fields!
 I’ve realized that (as scientists) we have the responsibility to keep the flame of knowledge burning brightly, expand it as much as we can, and pass it down to future generations.

-The power of science has no limits, and if we harness it adequately we may be able to eradicate the main issues that threaten our society today—and expand our civilization throughout the universe for millennia to come.
+I believe the power of science has no limits.
+If we harness it adequately, we will be able to eradicate the pressing issues that threaten our society today—allowing us to focus on longer term plans.
+My hope is that in the coming centuries we humans wield the power of science responsibly and use it to expand our civilization throughout the universe for millennia to come.

 I believe this is still the case ↩